 Hon.
-Tani G. Cantil-Sakauye Chief Justice of California and Chair of the Judicial Council
+Tani G. Cantil-Sakauye

+Chief Justice of California and

+Chair of the Judicial Council

-\ This authority supplements the authority to extend section 1382 deadlines previously granted in the March 23, March 30, and April 29, 2020 statewide emergency orders, and in the June 15, July 14, August 17, September 16, October 21, and November 19, 2020 emergency orders specific to the Court.
-Accordingly, for any case in which the time to bring a defendant to trial previously was extended under one or more of those prior emergency orders, and the extended deadline falls within the above-specified time period, this order authorizes the Court to extend the previously extended deadline by up to an additional 30 days.
+\ This authority supplements the authority to extend section 1382 deadlines granted to the Court in prior emergency orders.
+Accordingly, for any case in which the time to bring a defendant to trial previously was extended under one or more prior emergency order, and the extended deadline falls within the above-specified time period, this order authorizes the Court to extend the previously extended deadline by up to an additional 30 days.
 For any case in which the initial section 1382 deadline falls within the above-specified time period and is not governed by a prior emergency order, this order authorizes the Court to extend the time to bring a defendant to trial by a total of up to 30 days.